 Step 1: Complete a request form, or write a letter stating that you are requesting information or asking for a correction of your personal information under one of the two Acts.
-(A generic request form is available in the Forms section of the IPC's website - www.ipc. on.ca.)
+(A generic request form is available in the Forms section of the IPC's website - www.ipc.on.ca.)

-Step 2: Forward the completed request form or letter to the "Freedom of Information and Privacy Coordinator" at the government organization most likely to have the information you are looking for.
+Step 2: Forward the completed request form or letter to the "Freedom of Information and Privacy Co-ordinator" at the public institution most likely to have the information you are looking for.